suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 * All dependencies and payloads must be validated prior to loading.
 * All loaded images must be validated prior to execution.

 Based on these assumptions, the manifest is structured to work with a pull parser, where each section of the manifest is used in sequence.
-The expected workflow for a device installing an update can be broken down into five steps:
+The expected workflow for a Recipient installing an update can be broken down into five steps:

 1. Verify the signature of the manifest.
 2. Verify the applicability of the manifest.